lirios/shell/README.md

 ## Notes for packagers

 We use modules from KDE to decrease technology debt.

-However some of those modules pull in too many dependencies.
+However some of those modules pull in too many dependencies or their performance are not acceptable.

-In particular we currently need:
+Tier 1 frameworks are usually safe, going beyond that is often too much.

+A lot has been done to reduce dependencies from KDE, one notable example is KService which is really slow and I/O intensive.
+It was replaced by libqtxdg for the applications menu.

+Unfortunately we still need the following:

 * Networking (plasma-nm, QML plugin only not plasmoid)

-More actions will be taken in the future to cut down those dependencies.

-KService is really slow and was replaced by libqtxdg for the applications menu.
-For networking we need plasma-nm and plasma-workspace as runtime dependencies.

-Tier 1 frameworks on the other hand are usually safe.

 ## Build